 Do Cover High-Traffic Areas

-It is best to cover high-traffic areas with the rug.
-When you walk through your living room, you shouldn't have one foot on the rug and the other on the floor.
+It is best to use a rug to cover high-traffic areas.
+When walking through your living room, you shouldn't have one foot on the rug and the other on the floor.
 This can lead to weird wear patterns and can be rather uncomfortable.
 It also tends to look very awkward.

 Veronica Sanders says, "Do place your rug in an area where it will get plenty of foot traffic.
 This will help to protect your floor and keep your rug from looking too worn out too quickly."